Money

 Microcredits to build businesses

-When you watch the news and read online, you most likely already saw the devastation of poverty in developing countries.
-Western countries already tried to lift the developing world out of poverty with approaches like government aid and charitable organizations still time after time, they failed.
+When you watch the news and read online, you most likely already see the devastation of poverty in developing countries.
+Western countries have already tried to lift the developing world out of poverty with approaches like government aid and charitable organizations, still time after time, they failed.

 The reason is aid and charity are not directed to the right people.
 In developing countries, women are generally the ones who decide how the family should spend its money.
 This makes them the most responsible spenders in their communities.
 So giving women aid is more likely to get effective results.

-The micro-credit company called Duterimbere gives very small loans to poor people who can't qualify for traditional bank loans.
-Women in the developing world often took out loans to expand their tiny business, which mostly was selling vegetables like onions and tomatoes.
+The micro-credit company called Duterimbere gives very small loans to poor people who can’t qualify for traditional bank loans.
+Women in the developing world often took out loans to expand their tiny businesses, which mostly sold vegetables like onions and tomatoes.

 The microloans effectively helped poor communities rise out of poverty.
 The problem was a lot of women were not paying them back.